AndyHuynh24/OnePen-HackUmass/README.md

 ## 💡 What is it?

 Switching tools breaks the flow.
 Each time we pause to change a tool — to title, highlight, or box something — our rhythm breaks.
-Those small interruptions, repeated hundreds of times, disrupt creativity.
+Those small interruptions, repeated hundreds of times, **disrupt creativity and productivity**.

 Note-taking should feel as natural as paper — only smarter.

 That’s why we built **✨ OnePen** — an AI-powered, handwriting-based note-taking web app that understands *how* you write.

 With **AI stroke recognition**, OnePen lets you **write, format, and organize** without ever touching a toolbar.